dribnet/purvs/README.md

 (Replace this README with information about your alphabet.
 This is an example.)

-This is my fully completed alphabet.
-I wanted the characters and numbers ot be quite abstract in the sense that they don't really resemble English characters or Arabic numerals.
-I considered adding in an extra shape or colour for the number, but ultiamtely decided against it as it would have been quite jarring and I wanted all of the characters to flow on each from each other more seamlessly.
+This is my exhibition.
+The font itself is named "ShipsEye".
+This is to reflect the fact that it is inspired by the Semaphore flag signalling system as well as the Braille language. the sample words are:

+  "SHIPSEYE",
+  'MARITIME'
+  "FLAGSHIP",
+  "SIGNALS!",
+  "MDDN 242"

+ I am happy with how the characters and numebrs look beside each other when the are out fo sequential order, and I am happy with how they transition from one letter/number to the next.